LukeGrahamLandry/franca/backend/README.md

   (This is what Franca uses for compile-time execution).
 - Emit Mach-O executables directly without depending on an external linker or (relocatable or dynamic) libraries for linking with other languages.
 - Ad-hoc signetures for Mach-O binaries so you can target macOS without depending on Apple's `codesign` program.
-- Added a Web Assembly target (outputs the binary format directly).
-  - WIP: the .ssa tests pass in my import_wasm but don't typecheck in real wasm runtimes
-  - WIP: does not correctly follow the extern-c abi
 - Emit Elf executables (and relocatable libraries) directly
   - WIP: I can't do dynamic libraries yet and exes rely on franca_runtime_init
+- Added a Web Assembly target (outputs the binary format directly).
+  - WIP: the programs in `backend/test/*.ssa` and `examples/import_c/test/*.c` work but no franca programs yet.
+  - WIP: does not correctly follow the extern-c abi for small structs and pointers.
+  - WIP: no dynamic/relocatable libraries and can't export/import globals.
+  - WIP: code quality is poor. there's lots of low hanging fruit optimisations in wasm/isel.fr.
+  - WIP: irreducible control flow is not supported.
+  - WIP: add_code_bytes and Cached/CachedEarly output is not supported.
 - Removed the RISC-V target for now
-  - WIP: started adding it back but instruction encoding is very unfinished
+  - WIP: started adding it back but instruction encoding is very unfinished (i can do a static hello world (../a.ssa) but nothing else)

 ### Features